OOLOI.ORG

 Contact

-Ooloi is a modern, open-source music notation software designed to handle complex musical scores with ease.
-It is designed to be a flexible and powerful music notation software tool providing professional, high-quality results.
+Ooloi is a modern, open-source desktop music notation software designed to produce professional-quality engraved scores, with responsive performance even for the largest, most complex scores.
 The core functionality includes inputting music notation, formatting scores and their parts, and printing them.
 Additional features can be added as plugins, allowing for a modular and customizable user experience.

 • Home